Rutland Railroad: Construction and early years

-The earliest ancestor of the Rutland, the Rutland & Burlington Railroad, was chartered in 1843 by the state of Vermont to build between Rutland and Burlington.
-When the Vermont legislature created the state railroad commissioner in 1855 to oversee railway construction, maintenance, and operations, the first person appointed to the position was Charles Linsley, the Rutland and Burlington's counsel, and a member of its board of directors.
-A number of other railroads were formed in the region, and by 1867 the Rutland & Burlington Railroad had changed its name to simply the Rutland Railroad.
+The earliest predecessor of the Rutland Railroad was the Rutland & Burlington Railroad (R&B), chartered in 1843 by the state of Vermont to construct a line between Rutland and Burlington.
+In 1855, when the Vermont legislature established the office of state railroad commissioner to oversee railway construction, maintenance, and operations, the first appointee was Charles Linsley, who served as counsel to R&B and was a member of its board of directors.
+Several other railroads were formed in the region during this period, and by 1867 R&B had been renamed the Rutland Railroad.

-Between 1871 and 1896, the Rutland Railroad was leased to the Central Vermont, regaining its independence when that road entered receivership.
-The New York Central Railroad briefly had a controlling interest in the Rutland from 1904 but sold half of its shares to the New York, New Haven & Hartford Railroad in 1911.
+From 1871 to 1896, the Rutland Railroad was leased to the Central Vermont Railway (CV), regaining its independence after CV entered receivership.
+The New York Central Railroad (NYCRR) acquired a controlling interest in the Rutland in 1904 but sold half of its shares to the New York, New Haven & Hartford Railroad in 1911.

-In 1901, the Rutland Railroad completed construction of a system of causeways and trestles across Lake Champlain, through the Champlain Islands of South Hero and North Hero, to connect Burlington, Vermont and Rouses Point, New York.
-The purpose of this construction was to give the Rutland access to Canada, independent of the tracks of the competing Central Vermont.
-Both companies did share the same bridge over the Richelieu River at the final approach to Rouses Point by using an unusual gauntlet track, which allowed sharing without the need for switches: only one train occupying the bridge at any one time.
-The causeway between Burlington and South Hero was much later converted into a maintained recreational trail called The Island Line Trail.
-The company also had a line from Rutland southeast to Bellows Falls, in southeastern Vermont on the Connecticut River just opposite North Walpole, New Hampshire (still operated by the Vermont Railway), and a line from Rutland south to North Bennington; thence to Chatham, New York.
-Chatham was a major junction for connections via the New York Central to New York City and the Boston & Albany Railroad service to Massachusetts, until the Rutland's 1953 abandonment of the branch between North Bennington and Chatham: the first of the railroad's divisions to lose passenger service, in 1931.
+In 1901, the Rutland completed construction of a series of causeways and trestles across Lake Champlain through the Champlain Islands of South Hero and North Hero, creating a direct connection between Burlington and Rouses Point, New York.
+This project provided the railroad with independent access to Canada, avoiding reliance on CV trackage.
+Both railroads shared the bridge over the Richelieu River at Rouses Point by means of a gauntlet track, which allowed alternating use by trains without switches and limited occupancy to one train at a time.

+The Rutland Railroad also operated a line from Rutland southeast to Bellows Falls on the Connecticut River, opposite North Walpole, New Hampshire.
+This line remains in operation under the Vermont Railway (VTR).
+Another line extended south from Rutland to North Bennington and onward to Chatham, New York.
+Chatham served as a significant junction, providing connections via NYCRR to New York City and via the Boston & Albany Railroad (B&A) to Massachusetts.
+The branch between North Bennington and Chatham was abandoned in 1953 and had been the first Rutland division to lose passenger service, in 1931.

-The railroad operated a day passenger train called the Green Mountain Flyer.
-It also operated a night train counterpart, the Mount Royal, from Montreal to New York City, via Burlington and Rutland.
+The railroad operated a daytime passenger train known as the Green Mountain Flyer and a nighttime counterpart, the Mount Royal, which ran between Montreal and New York City via Burlington and Rutland.